WickedDruid/MonkeyBot/README.md

 # MonkeyBot
-Discord bot in python that uses tinydb to store users coin balance and place bets with before mentioned coins.
+Discord bot in python that uses tinydb to store users coins and place wagers.